 As times changed, Allied Chemical & Dye expanded into production different chemicals such as ammonia, nylon 6, and refrigerants.
 The chemical asbestos company then ventured into the oil and gas exploration business, as well as aerospace and automotive, eventually merging and changing its name to Allied Signal.
 The company, which eventually acquired Honeywell and adopted the corporations name, now operates in a variety of industries worldwide.

-Allied Chemical operated three facilities in Western New York where workers may have been exposed to asbestos.
-At Belluck & Fox, LLP, our highly experienced asbestos attorneys have researched exposure at all three locations.
+Allied Chemical operated three chemical facilities in Western New York where workers may have been exposed to asbestos.
+At Belluck & Fox, LLP, our highly experienced asbestos attorneys have researched asbestos exposure at all three locations.
 We have in-depth knowledge of Allied Chemical’s use of this cancer-causing asbestos products.

 Table of Contents

 - 1 Allied Chemical: Asbestos & Mesothelioma Exposure Mesothelioma Trust Fund & Lawsuits

 - 2 Asbestos Use at Allied Chemical in New York

 - 3 We Fight for Allied Chemical Plant Workers Asbestos & Mesothelioma Claims

 - 4 Other Asbestos Companies in New York

 Mesothelioma and lung cancer victims are qualified for the following Asbestos bankruptcy trust claims if they worked at Allied Chemical (Buffalo and Solvay): Abb Lummus, AC&S, Asarco, Armstrong World, Babcock & Wilcox, Combustion Engineering, Eagle Picher, Fibreboard, Halliburton, Owens Corning.

 Asbestos Use at Allied Chemical in New York